-- 12.1 A motion or an amendment to a motion shall not be debated at a meeting of Council unless or until the motion or the amendment is seconded, with the exception of Procedural Motions. - 12.2 Notwithstanding clause 11.1, a Councillor who moves a motion or an amendment to a motion may speak with the permission of the Chair in support of that motion or amendment before it is seconded.
+- 12.1 A motion or an amendment to a motion shall not be debated at a meeting of Council unless or until the motion or the amendment is seconded, with the exception of Procedural Motions and Mayoral Minutes. - 12.2 Notwithstanding Clause 12.1, a Councillor who moves a motion or an amendment to a motion may speak with the permission of the Chair in support of that motion or amendment before it is seconded.